 PureVPN doesn’t have a spotless record when it comes to protecting user data.
 In 2017, a man was arrested for online wrongdoings, and part of the evidence used to do so were PureVPN records which included his work and home IP addresses.
 Ethics aside, this isn’t good form for a VPN – services primarily designed and used as privacy tools.

-Since then, PureVPN has taken efforts to be able to truthfully claim to be a ‘zero-logging’ VPN, and has undertaken an audit of its security systems and privacy policies.
+Since then, PureVPN has taken efforts to be able to truthfully claim to be a ‘zero-logging’ VPN, and has undertaken two audits of its security systems and privacy policies.

-The conclusion was that Altius IT, the auditing firm, “did not find any evidence of system configurations and/or system/service log files that independently, or collectively, could lead to identifying a specific person and/or the person’s activity when using the PureVPN service.”
+The conclusion of the first audit was that Altius IT, the auditing firm, “did not find any evidence of system configurations and/or system/service log files that independently, or collectively, could lead to identifying a specific person and/or the person’s activity when using the PureVPN service.”

 How fast is PureVPN?

 Speed is an important part of any VPN, and PureVPN’s performance was mixed.
 In our daytime tests on a 600Mbps US connection, we saw excellent speeds of 190-250Mbps.
 That’s seriously competitive with some of the fastest VPNs.
 On our 75Mbps UK line, we averaged around 64-65 Mbps, which is perfectly serviceable.

 However, in our US evening tests, speeds slowed to a snail’s pace of 2-15Mbps.
 However, these tests were undertaken in April 2020 when the world was plunged into lockdown and internet use surged.